 Those dragon teachings in themselves make up a deep esoteric metaphor for the knowledge of how to bring the heavens down to the Earth.

 So what do I mean by bringing the Heavens down to the Earth?
 Well, it’s quite simple.
 In modern terms, we can compare it to installing inside us a new router with a high speed internet connection to the gods.
+There is no need to build Artificial Intelligence when our access to divine intelligence is already built within us.

 Thus, they understood that the timings and locations of spiritual practises were key to their success.
 They knew that for the most auspicious outcome of any human endeavour, all thoughts, words and deeds associated with it needed to be properly aligned with the right stars, at the right time, at the right place.